JustinGOSSES/spoken-floodplain/README.md

 Slides following the Houston Hackathon template: https://docs.google.com/presentation/d/1kz7w97LEenhE0t2bj9gjVpCtbpgohDKEAaqHmn88WYE/edit?usp=sharing

+This was built as part of the <a href="https://houstonhackathon2022.devpost.com/">Houston Hackathon</a> by the participants listed <a href="https://devpost.com/software/spoken-floodplain">here</a>.

 ## User Experience
 We could imagine the user is driving around during house shopping.